Skip to main content

 }

-If your class is growing large, consider splitting it into multiple smaller, focused classes.
+If you feel your class is getting too large, consider splitting it into multiple smaller classes.

 Facades vs. dependency injection